Kaysims/Grip-Club/README.md

 ## <u>Future features : </u>
 * ### Accessibility :
-    * I have read about using :focus states when creating accessible websites.
-I would like to implement this once I have more understanding of how is best to use it.
+    * Using :focus states when creating accessible websites.
+I want to implement this once I have more understanding of how is best to use it.
-    * I have also read that implementing error messages on forms is good for improving accessibility which I would like to do in the future.
+    * Implement a error message on forms, such as a red error message for incorrectly submitted form and a green error message for a submitted form.
     * Restyling of the headers so they follow logically.
 * ### Icon :
-    * A more sophisticated logo within the Nav bar, so that customers can link the logo with bouldering and Grip Club easily.
+    * A more sophisticated logo within the Nav bar, so customers can easily link the logo with bouldering and Grip Club.
 I used a free icon, which does not convey the club well.
 * ### Events calendar :
-    * A simple calendar that allows user's to see any events that are coming up.
-I think this would be an engaging addition to the website for frequent users.
+    * A simple calendar that allows users to see any events that are coming up.
+This would be an engaging addition to the website for frequent users.

 ## <u>Accessibility : </u>
 I have made sure to implement accessibility throughout this project.
-From the start, I have tried to make sure that accessibility is being prioritised and not compromised by the design so that the website works for everyone.
+From the start, I have tried to ensure that accessibility is being prioritised and not compromised by the design so that the website works for everyone.
 To achieve this the below has been included :
 * Semantic HTML.
 * Descriptive alt attributes on images.
-* Making sure that the colour contrast is accessible.
+* Make sure that the colour contrast is accessible.

 # Technologies used